ch570512/Qlockwork/Readme.txt

 Moonphase:                          Shows the moonphase.
 Room temperature:                   Display of the measured temperature in the room (only with RTC or DHT22).
 Room humidity:                      Display of the measured humidity in the room (only with DHT22).
-Outdoor temperature:                Display the temperature for your location from OpenWeather.
+Outdoor temperature:                Display the temperature for your location from MeteoWeather.
-Outdoor humidity:                   Display the humidity for your location from OpenWeather.
+Outdoor humidity:                   Display the humidity for your location from MeteoWeather.
 Timer:                              Display of the remaining time if a timer is set.
 LED-Test:                           Moves a horizontal bar across the display.
 Red:                                Set all LEDs to red.